bespoke-silicon-group/hb_starlite/README.md

     $ ./docker/bash.sh mutinifni/sdh-tvm-pytorch:latest

 You might need root permissions based on your local Docker setup (so try this with `sudo` if it doesn't work without it).
+The container requires a standard x86 server and does not require a GPU.

 [hub]: https://hub.docker.com
 [dockerfile]: https://github.com/Mutinifni/hb_starlite/blob/master/docker/Dockerfile